OpenPIV/openpiv-python/README.rst

 Install
 =======
 Installation instructions for various platforms can be found at http://openpiv.readthedocs.org

+The easiest way is to use pip:

+   >>> pip install -U openpiv

+Or to download the package from the Github: https://github.com/alexlib/openpiv-python/archive/master.zip

 Using distutils create a local (in the same directory) compilation of the Cython files: